South Dakota Security Deposit Returns and Deductions

 Security Deposit Deductions in South Dakota

-Most states, such as South Dakota, do not have a legal limit on how much a landlord can charge for damages except that the charges must be reasonable.
+Most states, including South Dakota, do not have a legal limit on how much a landlord can charge for damages except that the charges must be reasonable and reflect actual landlord expenses.

 If the cost of the damages exceeds the amount of the security deposit, landlords are entitled to seek additional damages from the former tenant.